scokobro/professional-identity/profIdent-draft1.md

 Are Japanese journalists equipped to push back against the forces that pressure them?
 Can the 'professional identity' of the journalist be seen as a protective barrier, a layer of insulation, which allows journalists a psychological cushion and promotes the kind of activity and relationships expected of the ethical journalist.
 Does the lack of this cushion contribute to the state of journalism in Japan at the current time?

-This paper will not deal with the influence if the *kisha kurabu* 'press club' system, probably the most widely documented aspect of journalism in Japan, as it has been dealt with extensively  elsewhere [see for example @Freeman:2000; @Iwase:1998], but it is worth summarising the effects of press club journalism; the collective responsibility implied by press club membership leaves the press open to pressure both from peers - to not rock the boat and upset relations with sources - and from sources who can deny access more or less at will.
-Given the possibilities offered by social media for politicians to simply bypass the main stream media, it is difficult to see how the traditional "balance of power" for control of access (press to politicians, politicians to the public) can be maintained.
+This paper will not deal with the influence if the *kisha kurabu* 'press club' system, probably the most widely documented aspect of journalism in Japan, as it has been dealt with extensively  elsewhere [see for example @Lange:1998; @Freeman:2000; @Iwase:1998; @Yamamoto:1989], but it is worth summarising the effects of press club journalism; the collective responsibility implied by press club membership leaves the press open to pressure both from peers - to not rock the boat and upset relations with sources - and from sources who can deny access more or less at will.
+Given the possibilities offered by social media for politicians to simply bypass the mainstream media, it is difficult to see how the traditional 'balance of power' for control of access (press to politicians, politicians to the public) can be maintained.
 Japanese politics has been rather late to the social media jamboree with the use of online campaigning in general elections prohibited until 2013, but this will change [@Osaka:2014, p51].

 ## Systems and Structures